CoffeeStraw/PyonFX/docs/tutorials/0-first-steps/03-time-and-space.md

 ## Conclusion

-Excellent progress! :tada: You've mastered the fundamentals of subtitle positioning and timing with PyonFX.
+Great progress.
+You've mastered the fundamentals of subtitle positioning and timing with PyonFX.
 You now understand how ASS alignment numbers work, how to use PyonFX's positioning properties to place text precisely, and how to control your generated lines' timing.

 In the next tutorial, we'll explore how to combine these positioning and timing concepts with text segments (words, syllables, and characters).